No. Applications have to be submitted online (directly on the website) – available soon.

 - Individual mobility for all students taking part in the EMJM, with EU-funded scholarships for the best students applying.

 FRP++ admits students annually.
-The coursework starts on 1st October.
+The coursework starts in every early October.

 FRP++ accepts applications from around the globe, there are no exclusions with regard to nationality or citizenship.